10 Signs You’re Dealing with Manipulative People and How To Free Yourself

 While open confrontation might seem more direct, manipulators often favor the insidious route of passive-aggressive behavior.

-It’s like a simmering pot of unspoken resentment, expressed through indirect jabs, subtle digs, and seemingly harmless actions designed to make you feel uncomfortable, belittled, or confused.
+It’s a simmering pot of unspoken resentment.
+This is expressed through indirect jabs, subtle digs, and actions meant to make you feel uncomfortable, belittled, or confused.

 Imagine a partner who gives you the silent treatment after an argument, leaving you guessing their displeasure.
 Or a colleague who throws backhanded compliments like, “That report was… interesting,” laced with sarcasm and condescension.

-These are classic examples of passive-aggressive behavior, where the manipulator avoids direct communication and manipulates your emotions through indirect means.
+These are classic examples of passive-aggressive behavior, where someone avoids direct communication and manipulates your emotions indirectly.

 The key to passive-aggressive behavior lies in its ambiguity.
-It allows the manipulator to deny any malicious intent while still achieving their desired outcome: controlling your behavior, extracting an apology, or simply exerting power.
+It allows the manipulator to deny harmful intent.
+At the same time, they achieve their goals: controlling your behavior, obtaining an apology, or exerting power.

-This ambiguity can be incredibly frustrating for the victim, leaving them feeling confused, unsure of how to respond, and ultimately responsible for navigating the manipulator’s unspoken anger.
+This ambiguity can be incredibly frustrating for the victim.
+It leaves them confused and unsure of how to respond.
+Ultimately, they feel responsible for navigating the manipulator’s unspoken anger.

 Here are some common signs of passive-aggressive behavior: